Manda Formation

-The Manda Formation (also known as the Manda Beds) is a Middle Triassic (Anisian?) or possibly Late Triassic (Carnian?) geologic formation in Tanzania.
+The Manda Formation (also known as the Manda Beds) is a Middle Triassic (Anisian? or Ladinian) or Late Triassic (earliest Carnian?) geologic formation in Tanzania.
 It preserves fossils of many terrestrial vertebrates from the Triassic, including some of the earliest dinosauromorph archosaurs.

-The formation is often considered to be Anisian in age according to general tetrapod biochronology hypotheses and correlations to the Cynognathus Assemblage Zone of South Africa.
-However, some recent studies cast doubt to this age, suggesting that parts deposits may actually be younger (Carnian) in age.
+The formation was historically considered to be from the Anisian (first stage of the Middle Triassic), as it shares some fauna with the Cynognathus Assemblage Zone of South Africa.
+Many recent studies cast doubt on this age, suggesting that parts of it may be more recent, potentially as young the early Carnian (first stage of the Late Triassic).
+The dicynodont Dinodontosaurus is known from this formation as well as formations in South America which are directly dated to the late Ladinian (last stage of the Middle Triassic) and early Carnian.

 History of study

 One of the first to study rocks of the Manda Formation was British geologist G. M. Stockley.
 In 1932, Stockley explored the geology of the Ruhuhu Basin in Tanzania.
 He called a series of layers dating from the Late Carboniferous to the Middle Triassic the Songea Series and divided it into eight units labelled K1-K8.
 Stockley was also the first to describe fossils from these rocks, naming an older layer the "Lower Bone Bed" and a younger layer the "Upper Bone Bed".

 In 1957, paleontologist Alan J. Charig described many more fossils from the bone beds in his Ph.D. thesis for the University of Cambridge.
 Charig renamed the youngest of Stockley's units in 1963, calling unit K6 the Kawinga Formation, K7 the Kingori Sandstones, and K8 the Manda Formation.
 Fossils were identified in many strata, invalidating Stockley's division into two distinct bone beds.
 Since Charig's description, the Kawinga Formation has been renamed the Usili Formation, the Kingori Sandstones have become the Kingori Sandstone Member of the Manda Formation, and Charig's original Manda Formation has become a subunit of the formation called the Lifua Member.
 Six formations and one informal unit are currently recognized in the Songea Group (Ruhuhu basin) rocks range in age from Pennsylvanian to Anisian, including the Idusi (K1), Mchuchuma (K2), Mbuyura (K3), Mhukuru (K4), Ruhuhu (K5), and Usili (K6) formations and the informal Manda Beds, which include the Kingori Sandstone (K7) and Lifua Member (K8).